Trajectory Modeling via Random Utility Inverse Reinforcement Learning: Introduction

-We then apply the concept of random utility from microeconomic theory to model the unknown reward function as a function of observable features plus an error term which represents features known only to the driver.
-We name this approach random utility inverse reinforcement learning (RU-IRL).
-Thereafter, we develop a probabilistic generative model for trajectories based on RU-IRL and propose a Bayesian method to infer its parameters from a sample of observed trajectories.
-En passant, we also show that maximum entropy IRL, a popular IRL paradigm, is a particular case of RU-IRL when we assume a Gumbel density function for the unobserved reward error terms.
+To formalize this notion more rigorously, we draw the concept of random utility from microeconomic theory to model the unknown reward function as a function of observable features plus an error term which represents features known only to the driver.
+We name this approach \emph{random utility inverse reinforcement learning}.
+Under this setting, we do not need to assume that agents act randomly.
+We keep the reasonable assumption that agents act rationally (i.e., optimally), but show that randomness in data arises because the exact rewards (or utilities) agents receive are not fully observed by us.

+The contributions of this paper are the following: \begin{enumerate} \item The proposition and formalization of a new approach named random utility inverse reinforcement learning (RU-IRL). \item Theoretical results which guarantee the existence of solutions and conditions for parameter estimation. \item A mathematical proof that maximum entropy reinforcement learning is a particular case of RU-IRL. \item A case study illustrating an application of RU-IRL using real data from a large city in Brazil. \end{enumerate}

-This paper is divided in the following sections: in Section \ref{sec:background}, we review concepts on inverse reinforcement learning and random utility theory; in Section \ref{sec:MDP}, we model trajectory generation by drivers as a Markov decision process (MDP); in Section \ref{sec:generative}, we detail a trajectory generative model based on the developed MDP formulation; in Section \ref{sec:case}, we illustrate the application of the model to real trajectory data from the city of Fortaleza, Brazil; in Section \ref{sec:related}, we list some related work; finally, we end the paper with some concluding remarks in Section \ref{sec:conclusion}.
+This paper is divided in the following sections: in Section \ref{sec:notation} we describe the notation used and provide a list of symbols; in Section \ref{sec:background}, we review the background theory and related work; in Section \ref{sec:MDP}, we propose a Markov decision process formulation of trajectory generation by drivers; in Section \ref{sec:parameter_estimation}, we discuss parameter estimation and establish conditions on identifiability of parameters; in Section \ref{sec:case}, we illustrate the application of RU-IRL to real trajectory data from the city of Fortaleza, Brazil; finally, we end the paper with some concluding remarks in Section \ref{sec:conclusion}.